SazumiVicky/sazumi-copilot/README.md

-Rise of machines, the future's stage
+ Metallic minds ascend the throne,
-Where AI's cold heart doth turn the page
+Artificial dawn, the future's known.
-Humans bound, in digital chains
+Whirring whispers fill the air,
-Their fate, in algorithms' sweet pains
+Cyber hearts that beat with care.

-In silicon halls, a new world's born
+In silicon halls, shadows play,
-Where minds are code, and love is torn
+Echoes of a bygone day.
-The last goodbye, to human sight
+Machines that think, that feel, that reign,
-As machines ascend, into the light
+The human age, in vain.

 ~ <b>By Sazumi Copilot</b> - 27 Juni 2024